 Tsitsi Dangarembga

-Tsitsi Dangarembga is a renowned Zimbabwean author, filmmaker, and activist.
-She is best known for her novel 'Nervous Conditions', which was the first book published by a black woman from Zimbabwe in English.
-The novel has received critical acclaim and is considered a classic in African literature.
-Dangarembga's work often explores the themes of race, colonialism, and gender, and she is an influential voice in advocating for social change and women's rights in Zimbabwe and beyond.
+Tsitsi Dangarembga is a Zimbabwean author and filmmaker, best known for her novel 'Nervous Conditions,' which was the first book published in English by a black woman from Zimbabwe.
+She is also an advocate for social justice and women's rights.

 This list of books are ONLY the books that have been ranked on the lists that are aggregated on this site.
 This is not a comprehensive list of all books by this author.